claudyh/ATD--Audio-Signals-Analysis/README.md

 3. Develop code to import the signals.

-4. Reproduce and graphically represent an example of the imported signals, identifying the digit each corresponds to.
+4. Reproduce/graphically represent an example of the imported signals, identifying the digit each corresponds to.

    4.1.
 Visually identify possible temporal characteristics that allow differentiating pairs of digits.

    4.2.
-Identify temporal characteristics, such as energy, maximum amplitude, etc., that allow differentiating all digits.
+Identify temporal characteristics, such as energy, max amplitude, .., that allow differentiating all digits.

    4.3.
 Formulate possible decision rules (e.g., if-then-else) that best separate the different digits in a feature space of up to three dimensions.
 Represent the decision surfaces.

-5. Based on the assigned signals, compute, for each digit, the median and normalized amplitude spectrum by the number of samples (i.e., equivalent to the modulus of the complex Fourier series coefficients) only for positive frequencies.
+6. Based on the assigned signals, compute, for each digit, the median and normalized amplitude spectrum by the number of samples (i.e., equivalent to the modulus of the complex Fourier series coefficients) only for positive frequencies.
 Also, calculate the first quartile (25%) and third quartile (75%).

    5.1.
 Compare four different types of windows.